alighelejbeigi/easy_qr_code/README.md

 - 📤 **Generate QR Codes**: Create visually appealing QR codes from any string data.
 - 📥 **Decode QR Codes**: Read and decode QR codes from images, including gallery and camera captures.
+- 🖼️ **Save and Share QR Codes**: Save generated QR codes as images on the device and share them directly.
 - 🖼️ **Web and Mobile Support**: Works seamlessly across Flutter web and mobile platforms.
-- 🔧 **Customizable**: Easily adjust the size and style of your QR codes.
+- 🔧 **Customizable**: Easily adjust the size of your QR codes.
 - 💡 **Minimal Setup**: Quick integration with straightforward APIs.

 ---